seantempesta/expo-cljs-template/README.md

 ## License

-Copyright © 2016 Tienson Qin
+Copyright © 2017 Sean Tempesta

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.